When a Driller or team performs, there are four aspects of a performance that should to be measured.

 - Equipment Work: rifle, sword/saber, swing flag (for the Cali teams) or guidon, what you spin needs to be a seamless extension of your body.

-What I see in the majority of solo performances that I judge is displayed here at left.
-Drillers concentrate so much on their equipment work (rifle or sword/saber), that they tend to forget, or they don’t know about, the other aspects of a performance.
+What I see in the majority of solo performances that I judge is displayed here.
+Drillers concentrate so much on their equipment work that they tend to forget, or they don’t know about, the other aspects of a performance.

 As another example, some drill teams will have a performance that looks like the picture at right.
 An unarmed team might look like the picture just below.